-A vehicle can fall from a car carrier if it isn't properly secured.
+A vehicle can fall from a car carrier if it isn't adequately secured.
 This can cause a collision, serious personal injury and vehicle damage.
 The vehicle should be tightly secured with chains or steel cables before it is transported.

-Don't use substitutes (ropes, leather straps, canvas webbing, etc.) that can be cut by sharp edges underneath the towed vehicle.
+Don't use substitutes (ropes, leather straps, canvas webbing. etc.) that can be cut by sharp edges underneath the towed vehicle.
+Always use T-hooks inserted in the T-hook slots.
+Never use J-hooks.
+They will damage drivetrain and suspension components.

-Towing from the Front- Vehicle Hook-Up
+Towing from the Front-Vehicle Hook-up

-Before hooking up to a tow truck, be sure to read all the information in Towing Your Oldsmobile earlier in this section.
+Before hooking up to a tow truck, be sure to read all the information on Towing Your Oldsmobile earlier in this section.